aewallin/openvoronoi/src/test/readme_test.txt

 Python test scripts are pretty simple to write: they call "exit(0)" to indicate success, and "exit(-1)" to indicate failure.
-Adding a new Python test script is also simple: place the new script beneath "src/test/", and tell CTest about new test scripts by adding something like the following to "src/test/ovd_tests.cmake", in the "Python tests" section:
-  ADD_TEST(<test name> python ../src/test/<test file>.py)
+Adding a new Python test script is also simple: place the new script beneath "src/test/pytest_<testname>", and tell CTest about new test scripts by  in a CMakeLists.txt "src/test/pytest_<testname>/CMakeLists.txt" by  adding something like the following ADD_TEST(<test name> python ../src/test/pytest_<testname>/<test file>.py)

-Don't forget to git add the test-script:
-  $ git add "src/test/<test file>.py"

 Adding new C++ tests

 C++ tests are also easy to write: an "int main()" function returns "0" for success, and "-1" for failure.
-Each C++ test has its own subdirectory ending with "_test", which can contain any number of source files ending in ".cpp", all of which will be compiled and used to build the new test.
-Each "_test" subdirectory should also contain a CMakeLists.txt with at least the following
+Each C++ test has its own subdirectory starting with "test_", which should contain a CMakeLists.txt that calls ADD_TEST( <test name> )
-line:
-  ADD_OVD_TEST( <test name> )

-The easiest way to add a C++ test is to make a copy of the template "test_sandbox/*" subdirectory, like so:
+The easiest way to add a C++ test is to make a copy of the template "test_minimal" subdirectory
-  $ cd src/test/
-  $ cp --recursive test_sandbox <test name>_test

-and then edit "<test name>_test/CMakeLists.txt", replacing the word "test_sandbox" with the name of the new test.

-Don't forget to git add the new test:
-  $ git add "src/test/<test name>_test/CMakeLists.txt"
-  $ git add "src/test/<test name>_test/*.cpp"